 Each student has one 30-minute call with their mentor per week at a designated time and we also stay in touch over email.
 I have access to the Springboard dashboard to monitor my mentees’ progress throughout the curriculum so I can see how they’re doing in the bootcamp and be prepared for the call.

-Springboard students in the AI/Machine Learning Career Track have a lot of support—mentors can answer questions over email or in the community forum, teaching assistants (TAs) are available, and they have unlimited mentor calls where students can reach any number of mentors.
+Springboard students in the Machine Learning Engineering Career Track have a lot of support—mentors can answer questions over email or in the community forum, teaching assistants (TAs) are available, and they have unlimited mentor calls where students can reach any number of mentors.
 If you’re working on a homework assignment or mini-project and are really stuck, you can easily contact a mentor for help.

 How is mentoring for Springboard different from teaching?